kobi-hari-courses/2306-varonis-angular/module 02/README.md

 ## NodeJS Continued

 * We talked about the diffrence between `dependencies` and `devDependencies`
-* We saw how to use scripts in node.js
 * We saw how to install the typescript compiler into the package
 * We saw how to create the `tsconfig.json` file and configure different aspects of the typescript project
   * What the target version of javascript is